arpitpatidar26/AI-Web-Context-Bot/README.md

 ## 🛠️ Frameworks & Tools

 - Framework: LangChain was used for its robust ecosystem in managing document loaders, prompt templates, and chain orchestration.
+-  Streamlit: Provides the interactive web-based user interface for URL input and real-time chat.

 - LLM Model: Llama-3.3-70b-versatile (via Groq).
 It offers state-of-the-art reasoning capabilities with exceptionally low latency via Groq's LPUs, making the chatbot feel responsive in real-time.